OR WAIT null SECS

 There will be no way of knowing.

-Dr Komrad is a psychiatrist on the clinical and teaching staff of Sheppard Pratt Hospital and the Johns Hopkins Hospital in Baltimore, Maryland, clinical assistant professor of Psychiatry at the University of Maryland, and Teaching Faculty of Psychiatry at Tulane University in New Orleans
+Dr Komrad is a psychiatrist at the Johns Hopkins Hospital in Baltimore, Maryland, clinical assistant professor of Psychiatry at the University of Maryland, and Teaching Faculty of Psychiatry at Tulane University in New Orleans

 1. Komrad M. A psychiatrist visits Belgium: the epicenter of psychiatric euthanasia.
 Psychiatric Times.
 June 20, 2018.
 Accessed April 28, 2021.